oobiyou/nostrkid/README.md

 NOSTRKID.COM:

-  - First verification for all potential users and guardians of the platform.
+  - First verification for all potential users and guardians.
 (The method of safely and efficiently doing this is incomplete)

   - Development of application and management of user experience.